Jushto/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4 - free a linked list
 5 - free a linked list and set head to NULL
 10 - delete node at specified position
+100 - reverse a linked list with only two variables